 It might have been said that all roads lead to Rome, but now it could just as easily apply that all flights lead to London or at least many of them.
 Or you can take a train or drive.
 London is travel hub and destination mega city in its own right.
 Read on for our guest blogger’s take on why you should visit London.

-More than 30 million people visited London in 2015.
-Visit Britain forecasted 36.7 million in 2016 (with final numbers still pending), and 38.1 million in 2017.
+More than 30 million people visited London in 2015, and in 2018.
+London welcomed 20.42 million international visitors, making it one of the world’s most visited in terms of international visits.
+It welcomed an additional 27.8 million overnighting domestic tourists in 2017 with 280 million daytrippers in 2015.
 That’s a lot of travelers soaking in the sights and sounds of London, the capital of England and the United Kingdom.
 This 21st-century historic city stretches back in time to its Roman connection.

 The Four Main Districts in London